a Russian typewriter keyboard

 Listening to Mozart's music, he will forget about everything.

 In general, the action of the verbal adverb indicates the time of the main action, the reason for the main action, the conditions that resulted in the main action, or the manner in which the main action was completed.
-They can be replaced by subordinate clauses beginning with words like: когда[kagDA](when) or пока[paKA](while), так как[tak kak](because) or потому что[pataMOOshta](because), or если[YSli](if).
+They can be replaced by beginning with words like: когда[kagDA](when) or пока[paKA](while), так как[tak kak](because) or потому что[pataMOOshta](because), or если[YSli](if).

 Sentence with Imperfective Verbal Adverbs